Calorie Deficit Calculator (Clinically Approved Formula)

 • Vigorous activity: If you’re up for it, go for 2+ hours of intense heart rate-raising action.

-The Calorie Deficit Calculator is a tool that estimates the average number of calories required by an individual to maintain their body weight at rest.
+The Calorie Deficit Calculator is a tool that estimates the average number of calories required by a human to maintain their body weight at rest.

 This estimation is based on specific equations, with the understanding that these are averages and may not be precise for every individual.